 - Regular feedback from customers, stakeholders and other colleagues (not just the boss) given that collaboration is key

 We suggest a step by step process:

-1. Clarity of goals and tools to share goals – make team goal setting and monitoring a regular activity that is prioritised.
+1. Clarity of goals and tools to share goals – make team goal setting and monitoring a regular activity and prioritise it.

 2. Use an online platform that is fast and easy for people to get feedback when they need it, and also provides options for development points.
-The feedback should be tailored to the goals and values of the team and the organisation, making it more engaging, meaningful and effective.
+It’s best to tailor the feedback to the goals and values of the team and the organisation, making it more engaging, meaningful and effective.

 3. Train team leaders how to give feedback, coach and help their teams set goals.

 It’s important to ensure that the performance review process is clear and fair and equitable.
-Employees also require fairness in order to be able to trust the performance management process so this has to be built in from the start.
+Employees also require fairness in order to be able to trust the performance management process so you need to build this in from the start.

 On that note, why not involve employees in designing your agile performance management process?

 For more information on 360 feedback, please contact us.